Elías Ólafsson

-Elías Rafn Ólafsson (born 11 March 2000) is an Icelandic professional footballer who plays as a goalkeeper for Danish Superliga side FC Midtjylland.
+Elías Rafn Ólafsson (born 11 March 2000) is an Icelandic professional footballer who plays as a goalkeeper for Danish Superliga side FC Midtjylland and the Iceland national team.

 Early life

 Elías started playing football at the age of five.
 He also played both handball and volleyball in his youth and played two games for the Iceland national volleyball team in 2015.
 He subsequently quit both sports to fully focus on football.

 Club career

 Elías came through the youth academy of Breiðablik.
 In July 2018, he was sold to reigning Danish champions Midtjylland.
 In 2019, he was loaned to Aarhus Fremad where he appeared in 20 games.
 In August 2020, he was loaned to Fredericia.
-In December 2020, he signed a 5-year contract extension with Midtjylland.
+In December 2020, he signed a five-year contract extension with Midtjylland.
 In September 2021, he was named the Danish Superliga Player of the Month.

 On 18 July 2023 it was confirmed, that Ólafsson had joined Liga Portugal 2 club Mafra on a season-long loan deal.
 After the loan spell Ólafsson returned to Midtjylland.